 Emily Tenuta is the Development Assistant for the Center for a New American Security (CNAS).
-Ms. Tenuta works closely with the Senior Vice President to support the Center’s corporate donor portfolio and Corporate Partnership Program, strengthen and build CNAS’ National Security Conference sponsorship campaign, and act as a liaison internally between the development team and CNAS’ seven research programs.
+Ms. Tenuta works closely with the Vice President for Development to support the Center’s corporate donor portfolio and Corporate Partnership Program, strengthen and build CNAS’ National Security Conference sponsorship campaign, and act as a liaison internally between the development team and CNAS’ seven research programs.

 Prior to joining CNAS, Ms. Tenuta was a research assistant for the William J. Perry Center for Hemispheric Defense Studies.
 While there, she collaborated with Professor Patrick Paterson on civilian-military relations in Colombia, International Criminal Court cases and Special Tribunals, and international humanitarian law as well as worked with former Diplomat in Residence, Ambassador Adam Blackwell, on U.S. Foreign engagement strategy and appropriations in Central America.